 In order to determine Group's risk appetite and capacity, the Bank sets different trigger levels and thresholds on a forward-looking basis and defines the escalation requirements for further action.
-The Bank assigns risk metrics that are sensitive to the material risks to which the Bank is exposed and which are able to function as key indicators of financial health.
+The Bank assigns risk metrics that are sensitive to the material risks to which the Bank is exposed and that are key indicators of financial health.
 The Bank also links its risk and risk control framework with the risk appetite framework.

 The Bank's risk profile as compared to the Bank's risk appetite, strategy and its monitoring thereof is presented regularly to the Board.
-In the event that the Bank's desired risk appetite is breached under either normal or stressed scenarios, senior management would take steps to address the issue and notify the board on a timely basis.
+In the event that the Bank's expressed risk appetite is breached under either normal or stressed scenarios, senior management would take steps to address the issue and notify the board on a timely basis.
 Amendments to the risk appetite and capacity must be approved by the Board.

-The principal types of risk inherent in our business are market, liquidity, credit and operational risks.
-All risks are within the risk appetite per 31 December 2021.
+The principal types of risk inherent in the Group's business are market, liquidity, credit and operational risks.
+All risks are within the risk appetite as at 31 December 2022.